-Issue: Human barriers to achieving Regenerative Sustainability by 2030
+Issue 4: Human barriers to achieving regenerative sustainability by 2030

 Since technological barriers are so often interwoven with human capacities to solve problems in diverse paradigms, advantages and disadvantages emerge together that must be considered.
 The complexity of human diversity-individual, collective, and social (e.g., socioeconomic, cultural, political, and geographic realities and experiences)-presents barriers for coordinated actions that lead to effective outcomes.
 While we face global challenges as humans living on the same planet, like climate change, the place in which we live influences how we can solve the problem.
-To better understand and apply appropriate interventions and mitigations it is essential to use methods and approaches that are capable of differentiating needs, causes and effects.
-For example, "Location intelligence" (e.g. Life Map) and other methods that research the specific energy consumption in each location, energy consumption resulting from natural systems and technologies (e.g. AIS).
+To better understand and apply appropriate interventions and mitigations it is essential to use methods and approaches that are capable of differentiating needs, causes and effects, for example, "location intelligence" (e.g., Life Map) and other methods that research the specific energy consumption in each location, the energy use, other factors like water use and product lifecycle must be considered.

-A lack of social coherence also plays a big role in continuing destructive social behaviors, calling for applications for mitigating conflict and increasing peacemaking within, between and across local and global boundaries.
-Conflicts fed by perceived threats to basic psychological human needs (safety, security, etc.), too often result in natural reactive behaviors (e.g., fight, flight or freeze) driven by emotions (e.g., fear, anxiety, anger, sadness).
+A lack of social coherence also plays a big role in continuing destructive social behaviors, calling for applications for mitigating conflict and increasing peacemaking within, between, and across local and global boundaries.
+Conflicts fed by perceived threats to basic psychological human needs (safety, security, etc.) too often result in natural reactive behaviors (e.g., fight, flight, or freeze) driven by emotions (e.g., fear, anxiety, anger, sadness).

 Political norms in varying countries also influence the ability to create change.
 In some countries, citizens have the power to create movements of change (e.g., a democracy), while in others the ruling party controls what can be done.
 In addition, political norms, cultural norms, socioeconomic structures, and psychological factors affect the ability to inspire people's minds to change (e.g., see Jared Diamond: Collapse).
 Positive change in behaviors and social practices require new mindsets that deeply engage all levels (e.g., individual, social, industrial, communal) accounting for the interconnectedness of all life and elements on Earth.
-As Bernard Shaw wrote, "Progress is impossible without change, and those who cannot change their minds cannot change anything."
-As described in our first Issue, care is of universal relevance.
+As Bernard Shaw wrote, "Progress is impossible without change, and those who cannot change their minds cannot change anything" (Bernard, 2018).
+As described in this Chapter's Issue 1, care is of universal relevance.
 Despite all contextual and cultural differentiation, care is a golden, connective thread.
 A collection of effective methodologies is necessary to support cooperation and combined efforts to meet these challenges and realize the aspirations for planetary well-being.

-As data-driven technologies scale and exploitative economic practices have grown unchecked, cultures of care (as described in our first Issue), continue to be diminished.
-Prioritizing quantifiable outcomes over wellbeing (e.g., GDP vs GNH) inevitably leads to a decline of cultures of care across public and private sectors, resulting in challenges to human and animal rights as well as the preservation of natural spaces.
+As data-driven technologies scale and exploitative economic practices have grown unchecked, cultures of care (as described in our Issue 1), continue to be diminished.
+Prioritizing quantifiable outcomes over wellbeing (e.g., GDP vs GNH) can inevitably lead to a decline of cultures of care across public and private sectors, resulting in challenges to human and animal rights as well as the preservation of natural spaces.
 In addition, the proliferation of misinformation increases divisiveness that hinders changes in behavior.